Friday, August 16, 2019

 I don't think there's an Arnold Schwarzenegger movie that I don't like, especially from the '80s.
 Red Heat is a cool buddy-cop type movie, but I would say, as far as Arny movies go, it would be like a tier-two movie, for me anyway.

-I couldn't see myself doing a set from this movie but I did think a card of Arnold's "Ivan Danko" character in the style of the 1988 Topps baseball matching the year the movie was released.
+I couldn't see myself doing a set from this movie but I did think a card of Arnold's "Ivan Danko" character in the style of the 1988 Topps baseball (matching the year the movie was released) was a worthy make.